-During year, the Committee's Members were:
+During the year, the Committee's Members were:

-- Kaylene Gaffney Chair (appointed 1 March 2017) - Stephen Coles Member - Alison Sherry Member (resigned 30 June 2017) - Wesley Coote Chair (resigned 1 March 2017)
+- Kaylene Gaffney Chair (appointed 1 March 2017) - Stephen Coles Member (ceased 8 February 2019) and - Susan Forrester Member (appointed 11 February 2019)

-During the 2017 year, the Audit and Risk Management Committee had three members, all of whom were non-executive, independent directors (including the Chair).
-From 30 June 2017, the Audit and Risk Management Committee has only two members, both of whom were non-executive, independent directors (including the Chair).
+During the year ended 30 June 2019, the Audit and Risk Management Committee had only two members (and a short period after the passing of Stephen Coles only one member).
+Members of Committee at any time were non-executive, independent directors (including the Chair of the Committee).
 The Board considered this to be appropriate, having regard to the small size of the Board.

-The relevant qualifications of the members of the Audit and Risk Management Committee are disclosed in the Directors' Report which is contained within the 2017 Annual Report and is available on the Company's website.
+The relevant qualifications of the members of the Audit and Risk Management Committee are disclosed in the Directors' Report which is contained within the 2019 Annual Report and is available on the Company's website.